Published

 Accelerate with Palette

-For multicluster management at scale, consider a platform like Palette, which offers complete support for multi cluster management out of the box.
+For multi-cluster management at scale, consider a platform like Palette, which offers complete support for multi cluster management out of the box.

 By allowing you to administer multiple clusters via a single management plane, Palette makes it as simple as possible to manage as many clusters as you need – even if those clusters are spread across multiple clouds, virtual or bare-metal server clusters, at the edge, or a mix.